 It’s no secret that when most customers dial call centers, it’s a last-ditch effort.
 Customer frustration often comes down that phone line loud and clear, and your reps just have to deal with it.

 Don’t take it personally, though.
 Just as phone calls have been rapidly declining when compared to communicating via texting, instant messaging and emails, the instinct to call for customer service has also been dwindling down.
 In the age of instant gratification, most people don’t want to wait for a call center representative to answer a call.
-What’s more, when connected to an agent, customers are increasingly frustrated when getting put on hold or being transferred.
+What’s more, when connected to an agent, customer frustration occurs more often when getting put on hold or being transferred.

 Remember, they’re not calling because they want to

 According to Tethr’s Chief Product and Research Officer, Matt Dixon’s “The Effortless Experience,” “the majority of your customers are starting on the web and most callers have likely switched to phone as a choice of last resort.”
 Last resort doesn’t sound pleasant.
 That’s because it isn’t.

 The world has become accustomed to self-service first.
 People are used to doing things for themselves and even get satisfaction out of it.
 Most will exhaust all other avenues (chat support, email, social media, search engines) before dialing a phone for help.
 There is also a huge discrepancy between how customers want to be served (predominantly online), and how companies think they want to be served (over the phone.)